FredHutch/tfcb_2022/lectures/lecture03/06-scripting/README.md

 Leave at least one call to `echo` for fun.
 Repeat until you are done and then close and save the file `ZZ`.

+Try adding a comment!
+Comments in shell start at the beginning of the line with `#` and can have any text after that.
+They are a good idea for documenting what is happening in your script.

 Now you can execute your shell script with

     bash script1.sh